Unchained Melody: Origin of song

 In 1954, Alex North was contracted to compose the score for the prison film Unchained (released in 1955).
-North had a melody he had written in the 1930s and composed and recorded the score when was asked to write a song based upon the movie's theme.
+North had a melody he had written in the 1930s and composed and recorded the score when he was asked to write a song based upon the movie's theme.
 North asked Hy Zaret to write the lyrics.
 After first refusing, Zaret and North together wrote "Unchained Melody."
 Zaret refused the producer's request to include the word "unchained" in his lyrics.
-The song eventually became known as the "Unchained Melody" even though the song does not actually include the word "unchained".
+The song eventually became known as the "Unchained Melody", though the song does not actually include the word "unchained".
 Instead, Zaret chose to focus on someone who pines for a lover he has not seen in a "long, lonely time".
 The film centered on a man who contemplates either escaping from prison to live life on the run or completing his sentence and returning to his wife and family.
 The song has an unusual harmonic device as the bridge ends on the tonic chord rather than the more usual dominant chord.
+"Unchained Melody" is written in the key of C major.

 Todd Duncan sang the vocals for the film soundtrack and performs an abbreviated version in the film.
 Playing one of the prisoners, he sings it, accompanied by another prisoner on guitar, while other prisoners listen sadly.
-With Duncan singing the vocals, the song was nominated for 1955's Oscars, but the Best Song award went to the hit song "Love Is a Many-Splendored Thing".
+With Duncan singing the vocals, the song was nominated in 1956 for 1955's Oscars, but the Best Song award went to the hit song "Love Is a Many-Splendored Thing".

-William Stirrat, an electrical engineer, claimed to have written the lyrics as a teenager in 1936 under the pen name "Hy Zaret" only to have North use the uncredited words in the 1955 original.
-Although the case went to court, the dispute was resolved completely in favor of Zaret (the songwriter born Hyman Zaritsky, not William Stirrat) who continued to receive all royalties.
+William Stirrat, an electrical engineer, claimed to have written the lyrics as a teenager in 1936 under the pen name "Hy Zaret", only to have North use the uncredited words in the 1955 original.
+The case went to court and the dispute was resolved completely in favor of the real Zaret (the one born Hyman Zaritsky), who continued to receive all royalties.